mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-Guide.md

 1. **[ModName].cs** - This is the `Mod` class.
 It is the central file to any mod.
 One and only one `Mod` class can exist in every mod.
 For simple mods this file will be very sparse, but in this class various global things can happen such as modifying music.
 2. **description.txt** - Contains text for the description of the mod.
 Click the `More Info` button in the Mod menu to view in game.
 3. **build.txt** - Contains the version, author, and display name of your mod.
 Can contain other [values](https://github.com/tModLoader/tModLoader/wiki/build.txt).
 Necessary.
 4. **[ModName].csproj** - A project file for Visual Studio set up for debugging your Mod.
-Debugging is extremely useful but a takes a bit of learning, don't delete.
+Debugging is extremely useful but takes a bit of learning, don't delete it.
 5. **Properties/launchSettings.json** (v0.11) - Related to `[ModName].csproj`, contains the path to Terraria.exe for debugging.
 Don't remove, you'll want it later as you gain experience.
 6. **Items/[ItemName].cs** - A simple Sword item.
 Use this as an example as you learn to make additional ModItem classes.
 7. **Items/[ItemName].png** - The corresponding sprite.